 Some might wonder why in the world National Peach Cobbler Day is in April?
 My theory goes something like this … Right now it’s peach blossom time, and as farmers predict their harvest, we food lovers prepare our recipes!
 Fortunately, the weather has been kind to the peach trees this year and across the country peach orchards are in full bloom.
 Growers say we should see a great crop this summer.
 So I thought it was a perfect time to create a peach dessert.
 But rather than a cobbler, I decided to come up with a peach crisp recipe!

-So how about those recipes?
 Peach cobbler typically has a biscuit or pie crust topping, but we prefer to break with tradition and make a peach crisp or crumble … lately with cookies!
 Since Tony is gluten-free and we’re both dairy-free, we like to use Lucy’s Cookies for a quick and tasty crumble.
 Lucy’s Cookies use non-GMO, organic ingredients, and for those of you with additional diet concerns, they are also vegan and made in a dedicated bakery where they exclude gluten, milk, eggs, peanuts and tree nuts.
 I got the idea last week from this video by Dr. Lucy:

 A few “just peachy” tidbits, also from Dr. Lucy:

 - A large peach has fewer than 70 calories and contains 3 grams of fiber.
 It’s also a good source of vitamins A and C.

 - Peaches are best from June to the end of August.
 (So pin this recipe to enjoy all summer!)

 - When picking peaches, the flesh should have a slight give, but use your whole hand rather than your fingertips to check since the fruit bruises so easily.
 Also, look for an even golden or creamy yellow color.

 - Peaches are perfect for cobblers and crisps …

 Special Diet Notes: Cookie Peach Crisp